iholloma/crdh/_essays/v01-16-researching-genres-in-agricultural-communities.md

 stern warning of lost work days and fines from "not furnish[ing] a proper report to the income tax collector."[^29]

 {% figure caption: "Figure 5.
-“Oregon Farm Records Meet Bankers approval,” *Ashland Tidings* (Ashland, OR), March 7, 1919, [Chronicling America](https://chroniclingamerica.loc.gov/lccn/sn85042399/1919-03-07/ed-1/seq-8/pdf).
+“Oregon Farm Records Meet Bankers approval,” *Ashland Tidings* (Ashland, OR), March 7, 1919, [*Chronicling America*](https://chroniclingamerica.loc.gov/lccn/sn85042399/1919-03-07/ed-1/seq-8/pdf).
 This example, promoting the farm record book, shows the connections between the different institutions of agricultural college, financial instutions, farm bureau, and Internal Revenue Service.
 Farmers are encouraged to use the record book not just to build a successful business, but also as a way to establish credibility with the bank and verifiability with the IRS." %}
 ![Black and white image of newspaper article entitled "Oregon Farm Records Meet Bankers Approval"](/assets/img/v01/galbreath/figure5.png)
 {% endfigure %}

 {% figure caption: "Figure 6.
-“Wants Record Kept,” *Rogue River Courier* (Grants Pass, OR), March 12, 1917, [Chronicling America](http://chroniclingamerica.loc.gov/lccn/sn96088180/1917-03-12/ed-1/seq-3/pdf).
-This early example from the HAN search shows how the extension service advertised the utility of the farm record book.
+“Wants Record Kept,” *Rogue River Courier* (Grants Pass, OR), March 12, 1917, [*Chronicling America*](http://chroniclingamerica.loc.gov/lccn/sn96088180/1917-03-12/ed-1/seq-3/pdf).
+This early example from the *HAN* search shows how the extension service advertised the utility of the farm record book.
 Words such as “simple” and “free of charge” are meant to encourage farmers to attend demonstrations.
 Also visible in this article is the tracking and inventory the extension service will conduct at the end of the year, when the “books will be taken up and summarized.”" %}
 ![Black and white image of newspaper article entitled "Wants Record Kept of Farm Expenses"](/assets/img/v01/galbreath/figure6.png)
 {% endfigure %}

 {% figure caption: "Figure 7.
-“Farm Bureau Notes,” *The Leon Reporter* (Leon, IA), January 15, 1920, [Chronicling America](http://chroniclingamerica.loc.gov/lccn/sn87057096/1920-01-15/ed-1/seq-3/pdf).
+“Farm Bureau Notes,” *The Leon Reporter* (Leon, IA), January 15, 1920, [*Chronicling America*](http://chroniclingamerica.loc.gov/lccn/sn87057096/1920-01-15/ed-1/seq-3/pdf).
 In this example, the benefits of keeping a farm account book are combined with the idea that teaching these methods to boys will ensure the continuation of family farming by “keep[ing] those same boys on the farm.”" %}
 ![Black and white image of newspaper article about the benefits of keeping a farm record book](/assets/img/v01/galbreath/figure7.png)
 {% endfigure %}